danhounshell/gatsby-source-graffiti-sqlserver/README.md

         },
         exportToJson: {             // when using sql if enabled will write posts to json format
           enabled: false,           // at the specified path. basically for pulling data out of
-          path: "./content/posts"   // sql and into local file system. default for overwrite is false
+          path: "./content/posts/"  // sql and into local file system. default for overwrite is false
-          overwriteExisting: false  // Example usage: export posts to json and then switch data source }                           // to "json" so that all your posts are on filesystem and in source control
+          overwriteExisting: false  // Example usage: export posts to json and then switch data source },                          // to "json" so that all posts are on filesystem and in source control
+        exportToMarkdown: {
+          enabled: false,           // when using sql or json if enabled will convert posts to markdown
+          path: "./content/md/",    // format at the specified path. basically for pulling data out of
+          overwriteExisting: false  // sql and into local file system. default for overwrite is false },
         replaceStrings: [ {
             source: "some string to be globally replace",
             value: "string to be used to replace the above"